pantheon-systems/documentation/source/content/support.md

 ### What if I can't login to the Pantheon Dashboard?

-If you are unable to login, try [resetting your password](https://dashboard.pantheon.io/reset-password).
+If you are unable to log in, try [resetting your password](https://dashboard.pantheon.io/reset-password).

 ### How can I review my chat threads?